The Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud, Prime Minister, chaired the Cabinet’s virtual session on Tuesday.

 The Cabinet was briefed on a number of issues on its agenda, and issued the following decisions:

-Third: The Cabinet authorized the Chairman of the Board of Directors of the Saudi Space Commission – or his deputy – to discuss and sign with the French side a draft of memorandum of understanding for cooperation in the field of peaceful use of outer space between the Saudi Space Commission of the Kingdom of Saudi Arabia and the National Centre for Space Studies in the Republic of France and submit the final signed copy, to complete the legal procedures.
+The Cabinet authorized the Minister of Media, who is also Chairman of the Board of Directors of the Radio and Television Authority, – or his representative – to discuss and sign with the Vietnamese side a draft memorandum of understanding for cooperation in the television field between the Radio and Television Authority of the Kingdom of Saudi Arabia and Vietnamese Television of the Socialist Republic of Vietnam.

-Seventh: The Cabinet approved a number of promotions at (14) Rank.
+The Cabinet approved a promotion at rank (15).